 1. Real estate costs

 Dealerships are clustered together because they tend to have similar square footage.
-They also typically occupy the same geographic area, resulting in significant savings for consumers.
+They also typically occupy the same geographic area, resulting in significant consumer savings.

 2. Advertising costs

-While the cost of real estate can be a major factor, the biggest reason for the clustering is advertising.
-Dealerships can sell their services online, meaning they can advertise their location to potential customers anywhere.
-Since the dealerships are typically located in a specific geographic area, they don’t have to worry about wasting money on advertising that isn’t reaching the people who are most likely to be interested in their product.
+While the cost of real estate can be a major factor, advertising is the biggest reason for the clustering.
+Dealerships can sell their services online and advertise their location to potential customers anywhere.
+Since the dealerships are typically located in a specific geographic area, they don’t have to worry about wasting money on advertising that isn’t reaching the people most likely to be interested in their product.

 3. Competition